AdvancedCSS2023/assignment-3--scrollytelling-group_12/README.md

 For this project we have used a combination of html, scss and javascript.
 For the animations we have used a javascript plugin known as GSAP.
 We have used this plugin for all animations and pinning of elements.

 ## Contact and help
 The project is public and can be found at https://github.com/AdvancedCSS2023/assignment-3--scrollytelling-group_12 For help please contact any of the repository contributors.
-This game is made by a group of web development students at NTNU Gjovik.
+This website is made by a group of web development students at NTNU Gjovik.
 The group consists of **Petter, Emil and Tobias.**